Understanding Parkinson’s Disease

 Parkinson’s Disease Cause, Cure?

-Caused by dopamine-producing neuron loss; no cure yet, but treatments are evolving.
+It is caused by dopamine-producing neuron loss; there is no cure yet, but treatments are evolving.

 First Symptoms, Falls, Gait Changes?